This MIT climate solutions simulator lets you design the perfect plan to end the climate crisis

 So what do we actually need to do to limit global warming?
 Sterman’s initial answer is to “play with the model and see for yourself,” but he admits there are a few key insights that people consistently come to.
 Number one: having solar and wind options isn’t enough; emissions from fossil fuels have to drop rapidly, and as soon as possible.
 “If you just add renewables but keep burning fossil energy, you can’t limit the warming,” he says.
 “You have to keep fossil carbon in the ground.”
 Second we have to increase energy efficiency, and that means investing in green buildings and retrofitting existing ones.

-Another important insight, he says, is that a price on carbon price is a crucial policy point, because it creates a huge incentive for everyone to be more efficient, and less dependent on carbon, throughout our whole economy.
+Another important insight, he says, is that the price of carbon is a crucial policy point, because it creates a huge incentive for everyone to be more efficient, and less dependent on carbon, throughout our whole economy.
 And finally, something everyone who uses the simulator will realize is that there’s no one thing we can do to solve this problem.
 “In order to get global warming down to 2 degrees, we need to do a lot of different things,” Sterman says.
 “We like to say there’s no silver bullet, but there is a silver buckshot.”